Skip to content

 What it is: Percentage of income you save

-Think of it like: Your financial fitness level
+Think of it like: Your financial fitness level.
+It's often considered a key factor in building wealth over time.

 How it's calculated: